vladbabii/klipper.macro.probe_attach_check/README.md

 Runs one of the two specified macros depending if the probe is mounted or not.
 This is intended to be used with a detachable probe (magnetic or manual) that is active (high) when disconnected or it hits something

+The probe can be
+* configured only in probe section
+* used as z endstop in stepper z section

 Usage:
 ```
 PROBE_ATTACH_CHECK ATTACHED="MACRO_1_NAME" DETACHED="MACRO_2_NAME"